intendednull/yewdux/README.md

 It is also possible to retrieve the current state of a store without subscribing to changes.
 This is useful when you don't really care when/if state has changed, just what the current value is.

+`Dispatch::get` will lookup the current value immediately:

 ```rust
 let state = dispatch.get();
 ```

-*Because `Dispatch::get` comes with a minor lookup cost, it's marginally more efficient to use the value given to you by the subscription.*

 #### Selectors